Sound Source Localization for Spatial Mapping of Surgical Actions in Dynamic Scenes: Methodology

 \subsection{Event Localization}

 The location of a detected sound source is approximated within a 3D bounding box based on the computed multimodal scene representation.
 We localize areas with high signal amplitude within the scene using weighted clustering.
-Specifically, we use DBSCAN \cite{ester1996density} with a neighborhood radius $r = 30.0\:mm$, a minimum cluster weight of $m = 200.0$, and the acoustic signal amplitudes as per-point weights.
+Specifically, we use DBSCAN \cite{ester1996density} with a neighborhood radius $r = 30.0\:mm$, a minimum cluster weight of $w = 400.0$, and the acoustic signal amplitudes as per-point weights.
 A tight bounding box is computed around the cluster with the largest total weight.
-Last, we limit the bounding box extents to a predefined range, based on the instrument size and the acoustic characteristics of each action.
+Last, we limit the side lengths of the predicted bounding box to a predefined range, based on the instrument size and the acoustic characteristics of each action.
 For drilling and sawing, the sound originates from the power tool surface due to motor-induced vibrations.
-Therefore, we limit the extents of the predicted 3D bounding box based on the known physical dimensions of the respective instruments.
+Therefore, we limit the box side lengths to the minimum and maximum side length of the instrument's ground-truth bounding box.
 In contrast, for chiseling, sound emission is concentrated at the contact edge resulting from collisions between the mallet/chisel and the chisel/bone anatomy.
 Thus, we define a fixed-size bounding box with an edge length of 5 cm centered on the chisel's contact edge.
+Since this step is executed after the event detection, the approximate physical dimensions of the sound-emitting instruments can be assumed to be known.